xytxytxyt/pizza/README.md

-ordering and delivery for a pizza store
+ordering and delivery web api for a pizza store

+uses sanic web framework, a mongodb mock and a very simple google map api call

 ```
 pip install -r requirements.txt